aionnetwork/aion-docs/kernel/smart-contracts-demo-dapp.md

 [/block]
 This section will cover common issues one may face during the compilation, deployment, and interaction with their smart contract.

-You can configure the **config.xml** file to show debug/error issues pertaining ot API, VM, transactions, etc. if you wish to [understand more about the kernel log](https://docs.aion.network/docs/log-system-settings).
+You can configure the **config.xml** file to show debug/error issues pertaining to API, VM, transactions, etc. if you wish to [understand more about the kernel log](https://docs.aion.network/docs/log-system-settings).

 [block:parameters]
 {